You are viewing a story from harrypotterfanfiction.com

 He caught Rose’s eye and she shrugged.
 She didn’t know either.

-Professor Blackburn seemed to be avoiding their eyes as the other students filed out of the room.
+Professor Blackburn passed her wand from one hand to the other and back again as the other students filed out of the room.
+She seemed to be avoiding their eyes.

 Finally, she spoke.